Best Time to Visit Malaysia: Weather By Month and Season

 Malaysia Weather By Season

-Mostly, the change in weather splits into two distinct seasons: rainy season (monsoon) and dry season.
-Nonetheless, I’ve broken the seasons down into our usual familiar four-season format to help you best plan your Malaysia itinerary
+Mostly, the change in weather splits into two distinct seasons: the rainy season (monsoon) and the dry season.
+Nonetheless, I’ve broken the seasons down into our usual familiar four-season format to help you plan your Malaysia itinerary

 Spring

-• What to wear in spring: As Malaysia is hot as always during spring, summer wear is best at this time.
-Lightweight quick-drying and moisture-wicking travel pants and travel shirts are great to stuff into your travel backpack at this time of year.
+• What to wear in spring: As Malaysia is hot as always during spring, summer wear is a smart choice.
+Lightweight, quick-drying, and moisture-wicking travel pants and travel shirts are great at this time of year.
 With the relatively dry weather, you’ll want to pack a pair of lightweight hiking shoes or walking shoes to make the most out of your time outside.
 Be sure to pack a good travel umbrella and loads of sunscreen.

 Summer